junxit/us-congress-bills-114/bill.md

       - **(ii)** such other information determined to be necessary by the Secretary of the Treasury to carry out the purposes of this section; and
     - **(B)** instructions for filing amended tax returns to recover the amounts improperly withheld for tax purposes.
 - **(b)** *Extension of limitation on time for credit or refund*
-  - **(1)** *Period for filing claim* If a claim for credit or refund under section 6511(a) of the Internal Revenue Code of 1986 relates to a specified overpayment, the 3-year period of limitation prescribed by such subsection shall not expire before the date which is 1 year after the date the information return described in subsection (a)(2) is filed.
+  - **(1)** *Period for filing claim* If a claim for credit or refund under section 6511(a) of the Internal Revenue Code of 1986 relates to a specified overpayment, the 3-year period of limitation prescribed by such subsection shall not expire before the date which is 1 year after the date the information return described in subsection (a)(2) is provided.
 The allowable amount of credit or refund of a specified overpayment shall be determined without regard to the amount of tax paid within the period provided in section 6511(b)(2).
   - **(2)** *Specified overpayment* For purposes of paragraph (1), the term specified overpayment means an overpayment attributable to a severance payment described in subsection (a)(1).

 ## § 4.
 Requirement that Secretary of Defense ensure amounts are not withheld for tax purposes from severance payments not considered gross income